GarimaSharmaa/db-CLI/README.md

 #### You can edit the code right from Github editor
 - Goto the file you want to edit;
-- Press alt+.
+- Press .
 Now you can edit straight from Github.

 ## Can I customize the commands?
 to be continued..